If your struggling with Anger Management issues, please take our survey to see the severity

 The fallacy that working with anger creates more anger sounds reasonable but is in fact not true.
 If one becomes resourced and confident in the mind and brain, and finds oneself present, grounded and alert, one will not have fear for the presence of integrated anger means that fear no longer dominates one’s state of being.

 The best tradition that shows us this truth is the martial arts tradition.
-When a student starts a martial arts they are often anxious and in fear as they fear being hurt or humiliated.
+When a student starts martial arts they are often anxious (may have an underlying anxiety disorder) and are in fear, as they fear being hurt or humiliated.
 If they are guided, taught, and coached in conditions of safety then they learn how to harness and discipline their fear and anger such that they become confident, grounded and alert in a healthy way.
 They have no fear as a way of being in life.
 They are resourced through the discipline of grounding their anger back into a disciplined way of being.

-The various outcomes that arise in such processes have deep meaning and inform both the therapist and the client of much about the client’s defences, rules, beliefs, and emotional state of health.
-Most clients find and initial fear quickly passes and they find the processes empowering.
+The various outcomes that arise in such processes have deep meaning and inform both the therapist and the client of much about the client’s defences, rules, beliefs, and emotional state and mental health.
+Most clients find that initial fear quickly passes and they find the processes empowering.
 They may even encounter pleasure beyond the anger which is their original emotional feelings of play, exploration and curiosity that only being safe can allow such positive states to exist.

 Life changes for the better.
 We are LESS angry and LESS fearful than before.
 Depression and other bodymind psychosomatic illnesses and conditions heal over time.
 Life becomes a positive experience again.
 We grow and feel safe and resourced.
 The anger work is no longer the focus of therapy.